 At 20% prevalence cutoff, there was no significant difference observed between the UDPS and population based Sanger method (Figure 5.5).
 Thus, UDPS is comparable to the conventional population based Sanger genotyping method for HIV genotyping and drug resistance testing.

-Junior UDPS showed stable number of individuals with predicted resistance from 20% down to 10% prevalence cutoff and then increased from 10% to 1% prevalence cutoff.
-The highest number of individuals with predicted resistance (11 individuals) was observed in PMTCT virologic success group.

 Analysis of VF samples

-Using the baseline samples, we showed that there was no significant difference between the UDPS methods – FLX and Junior and between UDPS and population based Sanger method.
+Using the baseline samples, we showed that there was no significant difference between FLX and Junior and between UDPS and population based Sanger method.
 We repeated the platforms comparative analysis test using the VF samples.

 Resistance genotyping of samples collected from individuals at first-line VF using FLX

-51 of the first line ART VF samples had been sequenced using Roche/454 high throughput FLX technology.
+51 of the first line ART VF samples had been sequenced using FLX technology.
 15 of these had previous ARV exposure through PMTCT while 36 had no previous exposure through PMTCT.

 Genotyping using the FLX platform predicted resistance to at least one of the first line drugs at all prevalence levels in 14 out of 15 the PMTCT samples (Figure 5.6).
 On the other hand, in the no-PMTCT sample, 23 out of 36 had predicted resistance to at least one of the first line drugs at all prevalence levels while 13 had no predicted resistance (Figure 5.6).

-The observation of the number of samples with and without predicted resistance showed that there was a significant difference between the PMTCT and no-PMTCT groups at all prevalence cutoffs and that indicated the viral resistance prediction in the samples from PMTCT group was more than in no-PMTCT group at prevalence cutoffs using FLX system.
+The observation of the number of samples with and without predicted resistance showed that there was a significant difference between the PMTCT and no-PMTCT groups at all prevalence cutoffs.
+The observation also showed that the viral resistance prediction in the samples from PMTCT group was more than in no-PMTCT group at prevalence cutoffs using FLX system.

 Resistance genotyping of samples collected from individuals at VF using Junior

-Out of the 36 first-line failure samples sequenced using the Junior platform, 23 had no previous PMTCT exposure while 13 had previous PMTCT exposure.
+Out of the 36 first-line therapy failure samples sequenced using the Junior platform, 23 had no previous PMTCT therapy exposure while 13 had previous PMTCT therapy exposure.
 The numbers of predicted resistant and non-resistant viral samples were calculated at all prevalence cutoffs (Figure 5.7).

 We observed that the amplified and UDPS sequenced viral population in all 13 VF samples in PMTCT group were predicted resistant when the prevalence cutoff was below 20% (Figure 5.7).
 At the 20% cutoff, 12 out of 13 PMTCT samples (92.3%) were predicted resistant (Figure 5.7).
 Similarly in no-PMTCT group, 14 out of 23 samples (60.86%) were predicted resistant at prevalence cutoffs 20% down to 5%.
 The number of samples with predicted resistance increased to 15 out of 23 (65%) at a prevalence cutoff of 1%.
-The observation showed that there were significant differences (p-value < 0.05) at all prevalence cutoffs.
-The result obtained was similar to the result in VF samples sequenced using Roche/454 FLX, which indicated that the likelihood of predicting resistance in PMTCT group in more than in no-PMTCT group.
+The observation of the number of samples that were predicted drug resistant showed that there were significant differences between the PMTCT and no-PMTCT at all prevalence cutoffs.
+The result obtained was similar to the result in VF samples sequenced using FLX, which indicated that the likelihood of predicting resistance in PMTCT group is more than in no-PMTCT group.

-The number of VF samples that were predicted as resistant using FLX and Junior showed that both the UDPS platforms FLX and Junior were comparable to each other at virologic drug resistance prediction in the sample.
-Therefore, in further analysis, we compared the virologic resistance prediction on the VF samples that were sequenced using both Junior and population based Sanger method to test the plaftorm comparability.
+The number of VF samples that were predicted as resistant using FLX and Junior showed that FLX and Junior were comparable at genotyping for virologic drug resistance prediction in the sample.
+Therefore, in further analysis, we compared the virologic resistance prediction on the VF samples that were sequenced using both Junior and population based Sanger method to test the platform comparability.

-Comparison of the genotyping performance of the Roche/454 Junior platform and conventional population based Sanger genotyping method using VF samples
+Comparison of the genotyping performance of the Junior platform and conventional population based Sanger genotyping method using VF samples